mikemac1/reading-notes-102/code-201/class-03.md

 The bullet style can be change with the use of the `type` attribute.
 The values it supports are circle, disc, and square.
 Some browsers will also support triangle for the value.

-### When Should You Use An Ordered List vs An Unorder List In Your HTML Document
+### When Should You Use An Ordered List vs An Unordered List In Your HTML Document

 Using an ordered list means the order is meaningful like using steps for making a meal or directions from one location to another.
 An unordered list does not require the items to be in order and no item has one priority over another.